textomatic/nlp-entity-linking-mt/README.md

 ## Demo

 The Streamlit app is hosted on Streamlit Cloud.
-Visit link to view the data visualization of the analysis result.
+Visit [Streamlit](https://nlp-entity-linking-medical-transcriptions.streamlit.app) to view the data visualization of the analysis result.

 ## How to run this project